2025–26 North Dakota State Bison women's basketball team

-The 2025–26 North Dakota State Bison women's basketball team will represent North Dakota State University during the 2025–26 NCAA Division I women's basketball season.
-The Bison, who will be led by seventh-year head coach Jory Collins, play their home games at the Scheels Center, as members of the Summit League.
+The 2025–26 North Dakota State Bison women's basketball team represented North Dakota State University during the 2025–26 NCAA Division I women's basketball season.
+The Bison, who were led by seventh-year head coach Jory Collins, played their home games at the Scheels Center, as members of the Summit League.

+The Bison finished the regular season 26–3 overall, and 15–1 in the Summit League to finish in first place and win the program's first Summit League regular season title.
+In the Summit League tournament, they defeated Omaha in the quarterfinals, St. Thomas in the semifinals, but fell to South Dakota State in the championship game.
+Since they were the conference's regular season champion but did not make the NCAA tournament, the Bison received an automatic bid and top 4 seed to the 2026 Women's Basketball Invitation Tournament (WBIT).
+In the WBIT, they defeated Chattanooga in the first round, but fell to Columbia in the second round.

+By the season's end, the Bison racked up 29 wins, which is the most in the NDSU Division I era and the most for the program since 1996.

 Previous season

 The Bison finished the 2024–25 season 21–12, 11–5 in Summit League play to finish in third place.
 In the Summit League tournament, the Bison fell in the quarterfinals to Kansas City.
 However, they did receive an at-large bid to the 2025 Women's National Invitation Tournament, and yet again received a first round bye.
 The Bison would defeat New Mexico in the second round, Washington State in the Super 16, but fell to Troy in the program's first Great 8 appearance.